 And products that aren't sold aren't necessarily kept until someone buys them.
 "Depending on the item and the agreements we have with the vendor regarding returns and whatnot, usually [unsold items] are either returned to the vendor, destroyed, or—in very rare/specific cases—some things get donated," said Reddit user and employee WaitWhatWut.
-Good to know, especially as you scoop up these 50 Healthiest Foods on the Planet!

 "Toys will go to clearance to make room for furniture; furniture will go to clearance to make room for spring gardening; spring gardening will go to clearance to make room for summer pool/beach items; and so on and so on.
 The only good tactic for spotting these markdowns is visiting once a week or so and looking at signs that have asterisks on them. …Depending on the item/quantity, it may get marked down, but that isn't always true."

 Fresh might be more appealing, but many of the foods sold at Costco arrived frozen and were thawed for sale.
-"We do bake plenty of stuff from scratch (the 'Birthday' cakes, apple pies, pumpkin pies, etc.), but some items are brought in from outside and just thawed and packaged or baked and packaged," said Reddit user and employee 84awkm.
+"We do bake plenty of stuff from scratch (the 'birthday' cakes, apple pies, pumpkin pies, etc.), but some items are brought in from outside and just thawed and packaged or baked and packaged," wrote Reddit user and employee 84awkm.
 "They come raw, and we bake them and package them."

-"You can buy the whole base box if you want for a comparably cheap price, as mentioned above," added 84awkm.
+"You can buy the whole base box if you want for a comparably cheap price, as mentioned above," wrote 84awkm.
 "It's all listed on the 'bakery by the case' boards you'll see on a wall somewhere near the bakery.
 Most people never notice them for some reason.
 The meat and deli sections also do similar deals for some of their items."

 Do the same thing with baguettes, the insider suggests.
 "Two in a bag is like $4.49, but a frozen box of 20 is [about] $24.
-Bake them yourself when you want bread; an added advantage is that they can still be warm and ultra fresh when you eat them."
+Bake them yourself when you want bread; an added advantage is that they can still be warm and ultra-fresh when you eat them."

 Buying tires can be pretty expensive at Costco, but you can save a bunch of cash on a new set if you're strategic about it.

 Well, if you're patient enough.
 Costco-branded gas stations are located at many—if not all—warehouse locations.
 But you'll probably have to wait, especially on the weekends.
-The tradeoff: "My warehouse is frequently [20 cents] cheaper than other stations in the area," said Reddit user systematically_wrong.
+The tradeoff: "My warehouse is frequently [20 cents] cheaper than other stations in the area," wrote Reddit user systematically_wrong.